FAQ – Frequently Asked Questions

 - Please do not bring knives.

 - Fishing will be available on certain days.
-If a Scout owns their own pole it is permitted for them to bring it.
+If a camper owns their own pole it is permitted for them to bring it.
 Poles are also available at Camp.

 - A day at camp is full of running and playing, hiking and exploring the outdoors.
 Open-toed shoes and sandals are not appropriate foot wear for these activities and should not be worn.